 Insurance companies are only interested in protecting themselves.
 Remember that insurance companies are businesses.
 They will seek to guard their assets and will not part with them easily.
 Treat whatever they tell you with skepticism and don’t agree to anything they say without first consulting with a lawyer.

-One of the most common tactics insurance companies use is they try to pressure you into taking a settlement less than what your damages are really worth.
-They do so by:
+Some of the most common tactics insurance companies use to pressure you into taking a settlement less than what your damages are worth include:

 Call John Foy & Associates Today to Get Started

-The statute of limitations in Georgia is two years to file your claim.
 It may seem confusing how to begin, but our lawyers will help you understand your case and pursue a fair settlement.
-For over 20 years, we have helped many clients with cases similar to yours.
+For over 20 years, the lawyers at John Foy & Associates have helped many clients with cases similar to yours.
 We are dedicated, honest, and will work hard to win for you.
-Call us today for a free consultation at (404) 400-4000.
+Contact us today for a free consultation or through our online contact form.